saguileran/MD-SCPI/README.md

 - Prepare the input files: PDB and mol files of the Mineralocorticoid (MR) and mutation ligands and proteins Aldosterone and Cortisol (AS4 and COL)
 - Create a Molecular Dynamics (MD) simulation for the MR/MR_mut - aldosterone/cortisol system
 - Create a Monte Carlo (MC) simulation for the MR aldosterone/cortisol system
-- Contrast MD and MC simulations, does the MC simulation show the same behaviour has MC?
+- Contrast MD and MC simulations, does the MC simulation show the same behavior as MC?

 ## Links of interest: